Murder of Sandra Cantu: Disappearance and body discovery

 Sandra Renee Cantu, eight at the time of her death, lived at Orchard Estates Mobile Home Park in Tracy, California, with her mother, grandparents and three older siblings.
 She was a second grade student at Melville S. Jacobson Elementary School.
 On Friday, March 27, 2009, Cantu played at a friend's house after school until approximately 4:00 p.m., when she returned home.
 She later left home saying that she was going to play at another friend's house.
 When she did not return for dinner, she was reported missing to the local police at 7:53 p.m.

 Police collected footage recorded by a surveillance camera near the family home.
 The footage, which showed Cantu crossing the street in front of her home before moving out of frame, was played on national news stations.
 A search of the mobile home complex was conducted without results and the Federal Bureau of Investigation (FBI) was called in to assist on the case.
 Over the course of the weekend of March 28–29, police dogs, equestrian teams, all-terrain vehicles and a helicopter from the California Highway Patrol were brought in to search for Cantu.
 A $22,000 reward was offered for information in the case.

 One early suspect was a local man who was witnessed kissing Cantu on the lips two years earlier at a local swimming pool, when she was six.
 He was interviewed and cleared of any involvement.

 On April 6, a suitcase containing Cantu's body was found during routine draining of an irrigation pond.
-An autopsy established that Cantu had been beaten and sexually abused with a foreign object before being smothered, while toxicology results showed that she had ingested Alprazolam.
+The autopsy also revealed a laceration on Sandra’s lower lip and an abrasion on her left elbow, as well as injuries to her genital area consistent with the diameter of a rolling pin handle.
+A bloodstained piece of cloth was found tied in a noose around Sandra’s head, consistent with homicidal asphyxiation.
+Toxicology reports confirmed the presence of alprazolam, a benzodiazepine used to treat anxiety, in Sandra’s system.
+The drug was also found in Melissa Huckaby’s home and purse, suggesting that Sandra had been sedated prior to her death.